alvaropazz/sql-project/README.md

 # SQL PROJECT

-This respository contains the solutions to the [SQL Zoo](https://sqlzoo.net/wiki/SQL_Tutorial) excercies from 0 to 9, accesed on May the 6th, 2020, as part of Microverse's Technical Curriculum.
+This respository contains the solutions to the [SQL Zoo](https://sqlzoo.net/wiki/SQL_Tutorial) excercies from 0 to 9, accesed on May the 6th and the 7th, 2020, as part of Microverse's Technical Curriculum.

 ## Built With